Most Active Stories

 New boating rules to combat zebra mussel spread

-If you're boating in one of 17 North Texas counties - including Collin, Fannin, Kaufman and Rockwall - there are some new rules.
+If you're boating in one of 17 North Texas counties - including Collin, Fannin, Kaufman and Rockwall - there are some new rules on the way.

-Texas Parks and Wildlife Department regulations aimed at halting the spread of invasive zebra mussels mean that you must drain and dry your boat and other equipment before leaving the lake.
+The Texas Parks and Wildlife Department regulations are aimed at halting the spread of invasive zebra mussels.
+Boaters must drain and dry vehicles and other equipment before leaving the lake.
 KETR spoke with a TPWD staffer, Ken Kurzawski, about the new guidelines.

 “Anglers and boaters leaving or approaching public water will be required to take all reasonable steps to drain all water from their vessel, including live wells, bilges, motors, and any other receptacles or water intake systems that resulted from contact with public water,” according to a departmental release.

 StateImpact Texas put together a map of North Texas lakes affected by zebra mussels.

 The new rules apply to public waters in Collin, Cooke, Dallas, Denton, Fannin, Grayson, Hood, Jack, Kaufman, Montague, Palo Pinto, Parker, Rockwall, Stephens, Tarrant, Wise, and Young counties.